 I assume Newcastle, a wonderful and historic city, has a fine cathedral … somewhere.
 But without a doubt the biggest house of worship in town, the one that inspires the most devotion and passion, the one you will see rivers of people flowing towards every other weekend, is the 52,000-seat football ground at the top of the hill.
 It is visible from literally every part of town.

 And at the hub of it all is a truly amazing stadium.
-With 52,000+ seats, it is now the seventh largest in England — the sixth largest for a club, with Wembley being the largest of all.
-But that’s only been a recent development, since West Ham moved into London Stadium and there were expansions at Manchester City and Liverpool.
+With 52,000+ seats, it is now the eighth largest in England — the seventh largest for a club, with Wembley being the largest of all.
+But that’s only been a recent development, since West Ham moved into London Stadium, Tottenham into their new place, and there were expansions at Manchester City and Liverpool.
 And when I attended a game there, it was a Tuesday night, against Norwich City in the Championship, and there were more than 45,000 people there, singing like crazy.

 By the way, this has been their home — this location, anyway — since 1892!

-But the tour I want to go back for is the Rooftop Tour!
-You go 150 feet up onto the roof, which is glass by the way, and is the largest cantilever structure in Europe.
+The other is the Rooftop Tour for only £20!
+You go 150 feet up onto the roof, which is the largest cantilever structure in Europe.
 It’s glass to let the sun hit the grass, on the rare occasion it shines in the northeast of England.
-It’s £20 a head, and happens twice each (non-game) weekend day from April to October.
+It happens twice each (non-game) weekend day from April to October.

-I only found out about it during my tour, so I didn’t get to do it.
+I only found out about this option during my regular tour, so I didn’t get to do it.
 Here is a panorama from the top tier, featuring the Georgie accent of our cool guide:

 The rest of the tour is the usual stuff: media room, dressing rooms, pitch-side, but they also include the security control room, which is kind of cool.